-As mentioned in Chapter 2, TA provided under PFIP-II is not broken down as a separate workstream; if that is considered, workstream wise shares might change.
-Further, until March 2019, total Indirect costs incurred by the programme was USD 12.05 million, i.e. 41% of the \$ 29.59 million, which is the total of indirect costs plus committed project grants and TAs.
-Indirect costs include expenses under 6 heads - Payroll/Technical Support (PFIP Staff), Admin, Travel, Media, GMS and Misc.
+As mentioned in Chapter 2, TA provided under PFIP-II is not broken down as a separate workstream; if that is considered, workstream-wise shares might change.
+Further, until March 2019, the total of "other costs" and GMS incurred by the programme was USD 12.05 million, i.e. 41% of the \$ 29.59 million- total of all expenses under PFIP-II, which is the total of GMS, "Other costs", committed project grants and TAs.
+"Other costs" include expenses under heads - Payroll/Technical Support (PFIP Staff), Admin, Travel, Media, and Misc.
 The breakup of expenses is presented in Figure 6 of Chapter 2.
-As submitted by the programme team, 70% of the expenses under "payroll/technical support" portion of Indirect Costs is accounted for by the TAs provided to partners by the PFIP staff.
-Logically taking that as part of program related expenses and excluding it from Indirect costs, the share of indirect cost to total commitments of \$29.59 million gets reduced to 21% and this includes 8% GMS.
+As submitted by the programme team, 70% of the expenses under "payroll/technical support" portion of "Other Costs" is accounted for by the TAs provided to partners by the PFIP staff.
+Logically taking that as part of program related expenses and excluding it from "Other costs", the share of "Other costs" and GMS to total commitments of \$29.59 million is 21.28%.